yuanxy92/yuanxy92.github.io/index.md

 **<font color="#990000">I'm looking for self-motivated students, please send me an email with your CV!</font>**

 My research focuses on computational imaging and visual intelligence, with an emphasis on hardware-software co-designed imaging and opto-electronic co-optimized computing.
-Current projects include novel computational imaging systems, AI-powered reconstruction methods, and optoelectronic computing architecture, aiming to advance both the sensing systems and algorithmic solutions.
+Our projects relate to novel computational imaging systems, AI-powered reconstruction methods, and optoelectronic computing architecture, aiming to advance both the sensing systems and algorithmic solutions.

 ---

 ## News and Updates

-- **Nov 2024**：I joined [Artificial Intelligence Institute, Shanghai Jiao Tong Univeristy](https://ai.sjtu.edu.cn/) as an associate professor.
+- **Nov 11, 2024**：I joined [Artificial Intelligence Institute, Shanghai Jiao Tong Univeristy](https://ai.sjtu.edu.cn/) as an associate professor.

 <br>